 To name some of the famous oncologists of the city, known for their surgical skills and other cancer treatments are Dr. Prasad Wagle, Dr. P Jagannath, Dr. Ramankant Krishnaji Deshpande, Dr. Chetan Shah, Dr. Kamran Ahmed Khan, Dr. Ashok R. Mehta, Dr. Vijay Haribhakti, Dr. Arun Behl, Dr. Ian D’souza, Dr. Rajendra Badwe, Dr. Adwaita A Gore, Dr. Dinesh Pendharkar, Dr. Anupama Borkar Bhagia, Dr. Sudeep Sarkar, Dr. Sudeep Shah, Dr. Tejinder Singh, Dr. Rajesh Mistry Dr. Sandeep Goyle, Dr. P Jagannath, Dr. Soumil Jitendra Vyas, Dr. Vinay Kumaran, Dr. Yuvaraja T.B, and Dr. Mandar Nadkarni etc.

-Pancreatic cancer hospitals of Kolkata
+Pancreatic cancer hospitals in Kolkata

 Kolkata has about 15 oncology hospitals providing world-class facilities and specialized cancer treatment such as Fortis Hospital, Apollo Gleneagles Hospital, Narayana Multispeciality Hospital, Netaji Subhash Chandra Bose Cancer Research Institute, Tata Medical Center, Desun Hospital, Cancer Centre Welfare Home and Research Institute, and Charnock Hospital.